flyteorg/flytesnacks/cookbook/docs/contribute.rst

    4. Open HTML pages present in the ``docs/_build`` directory in the browser

 5. After creating the pull request, check if the docs are rendered correctly by clicking on the documentation check.
+You can refer to `this PR <https://github.com/flyteorg/flytesnacks/pull/332>`__ for the exact changes required.

    .. image:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flytesnacks/contribution-guide/test_docs_link.png
        :alt: Docs link in a PR